What we offer

 A therapeutic placement (often called ‘Therapeutic work experience’) is usually selected for children and young people currently in (long term) education provisions where additional therapeutic input is needed to sustain or compliment current provision.
 It is also often selected for children and young people as a shorter-term therapeutic input, where traditional methods of talking therapies is not an option, and/or there is a need for a more creative approach.

 In practice, what happens during these sessions, varies greatly depending on the reason for referral.
-Sometimes they start off as 1-1 where we have young people who are very anxious, who are then gradually matched with other young people for peer social interaction and learning, working towards undertaking peer activities and increased independence, and progressing therapeutic goals as part of the placement.
+Children and Young People are matched with others for peer social interaction and learning, working towards undertaking peer activities and increased independence, and progressing confidence, independence, social skills and interaction as part of the placement.
 The sessions are structured in ‘slots’ of a mix of animal care tasks, learning and therapeutic sessions, groups and activities.
 Many children and young people progress towards readiness for learning, which could include either an EOTAS or education provision placement with Elysian, or a specialist provision elsewhere.
 Some children and young people continue with therapeutic work experience longer term alongside their education provision to support and sustain their education placement.

 EOTAS (Education Other Than at School) Placement

 EOTAS placements are for children and young people who are in temporary provision or in no current provision.
-These are similar to therapeutic placements in practice, with the addition of therapy and teaching time and guided learning throughout the placements, working towards qualifications individualised to each young person.
-This may include support readiness for learning across a spectrum of subject areas, and undertaking functional skills learning and qualifications, along with e.g. the NCFE functional skills or Preparation for Life and Work units.
+These are similar to therapeutic placements in practice, with the addition of therapy and teaching time and guided learning throughout the placements, working towards accredited learning and/or qualifications individualised to each young person.
+This may include support readiness for learning across a spectrum of subject areas, and undertaking functional skills learning and qualifications, along with e.g. the AQA Unit Awards, NCFE functional skills or Preparation for Life and Work units.

 The Elysian Education provision